 If your legs are up for it, you can backtrack down the way you came, and enjoy more of the stunning Simien Mountains scenery.

 Weary eyed travellers can take advantage of a fleet of minibuses and cars parked only a short walk away from the peak that will drive you down to Dilibza.
 From here, a high-altitude road (4,200 metres) intersects the park and leads travellers back down to Debark.

 Ethiopia has some of the best trekking routes in Africa.
 The Simien Mountains National Park is one of the most popular destinations in the country.
 A combination of stunning …

 The views, aesthetic and service make this lodge the perfect start or end point for any Simien trek.
 You can also take sorties into the park from here if you want to explore the …

 At over 3200 metres, the Simien Lodge is the highest altitude lodge in Africa.
 Comprised of stone-walled tukuls with thatched roofing, the Simien Lodge is a great alternative to …

 Camping in the Simien Mountains

-The Simien Mountains has three major campsites, and most hiking trips to the Simiens include overnights in all three camps.
-A typical trail starts at Sankaber campsite, then heads …
+The Simien Mountains has three major campsites, and most camping trips in the Simiens will include all three camps.
+A typical trail starts at Sankaber campsite, then heads to Geech…

 When to go to the Simien Mountains